A Letter from Nick’s family

 Dear Friends:

 Young adults frequently struggle with many issues in today’s world.
-Often, suicides cannot be associated with any one given event or condition, as was the case with Nick.
-His tragic death has caused us incredible grief, but our family is combating stigma and sharing his story to help other kids, young adults, and their families.
-This Nick’s Network of Hope website and all the suicide prevention work we do honors Nick because helping others was a hallmark of his life.
+Suicides often cannot be associated with any one given event or condition, as was the case with Nick.
+Although his tragic death caused us tremendous grief, we share his story and our hindsight to help others who are having difficulties with life challenges or who are struggling with grief.
+This website and all the work we do honors Nick because helping others was the hallmark of his life.

-If you are also experiencing feelings of loneliness, rejection, isolation, or hopelessness, know that you are not alone.
+If you are also experiencing bullying or feelings of loneliness, rejection, isolation, or hopelessness, know that you are not alone.
 Lean on your family and friends for support.
 Many around you care.
 If you do not receive the help you need the first time, don’t give up.
 Reach out to someone else, like a teacher, coach, or co-worker.
 Remember to seek professional help when necessary.
 Our website has some excellent information and resources as a starting point.

 For those who sense that others around you are struggling, remember that one text, phone call, or act of human kindness can go a long way.
 You may have to reach past your comfort zone to let someone know you care.
 The question is not, what if I reach out, and I am wrong?
 The question is, what if I don’t reach out, and I am right?